-Contains detailed information about pictures, pdfs and other files.
+It contains detailed information about pictures, pdfs and other files.
 For digital images, for example, information about when they were taken, what camera was used, what type of camera and shutter speed.
-If the camera or mobile phone is equipped with gps, there is usually also information about where the image was taken.
+If the camera or mobile phone is equipped with GPS, there is usually also information about where the image was taken.

 How to remove metadata: In Windows, you can easily delete all metadata from images and other documents by right-clicking on the file, selecting “Properties” and then “Details” and finally “deleting properties and personal information.” – You might want to read this finding digital photo location

 GDPR is here, it gives us as individuals better freedom on how to use our data when we are online, only time will tell how we as individuals will opt out of data collection or not.
-We are as individuals very ignorant to what goes online with our ow data and we only seem to react when there is a big breach or how our data been used to even influence elections.
-I hope this give s you a guidance on steps to take.
+We are as individuals very ignorant of what goes online with our ow data and we only seem to react when there is a big breach or how our data been used to even influence elections.
+I hope this gives you guidance on steps to take.